It’s not just streets that have traffic signs.

-Many of the No-Wake Zones at Lake Granbury are around bridges and in various canals, where it’s a tight fit and a large wake could damage homeowners’ docks and retaining walls, said Paul Nieto, Lake Granbury Lake Ranger.
+Many of the No-Wake Zones at Lake Granbury are around bridges and in various canals, where it’s a tight fit, said Paul Nieto, Lake Granbury Lake Ranger.

 Most people don’t realize the size of the wake the boats distribute, Nieto said.

 Slowing down is much easier on your wallet than being confronted with costly repairs to someone else’s property.

 A few tips from Boating Magazine include: